I’ve just written a new book about my favourite places to ride a bike within striking distance of London. Read more about it.

 A Story of Waterloo is a really outstanding piece of local history, blending archive material with interviews with local residents (many of whom are long since dead, being in their 80s back in the 1970s and 1980s when the research was done).

 A Story of Waterloo is in four parts and covers the period up to the end of the Second World War and Mike has plans to add further parts to cover the post-war era.
 Yes please!
 For the digitisation we’ve gone back to the original quarter inch reel-to-reel audio tapes and had the slides cleaned and scanned professionally (thanks to a grant from the London Eye).
-The whole thing is being reassembled in Final Cut Pro.

 Two excellent TED talks.
 Malcolm Gladwell says more choice is making us happier: